lumiarisdev/HexProcWorldGen/README.md

 HexProcWorldGen/Assets/Scripts/WorldMap/WorldGenerator.cs contains the generator class and functions.

-Notes:
+Important Notes:
 !!
 Performance of certain functions in the generator is closely related to the map size set.
 Current default size is 80,000 tiles.
 Particularly the generator can spend a lot of time doing precipitation calculations.
 If the program hangs about 60-70% of the way to completion, allow it to continue generating.
-On an i7-6700k, the default world size takes just under 2 minutes. !!
+On an i7-6700k, the default world size takes just under 2 minutes.
+I do not recommend running the generator on systems with less than 8gb of ram. !!

 "EconSim" is an early prototype name and I use it for the namespace that contains the World-generation code.